mtopolovec/mtopolovec/README.md

 - :man: My name is Matija Topolovec and I am coming from the beautiful country of Croatia 🇭🇷
 - :briefcase: Working as Software Engineer for Dept.
 - :mortar_board: Got my Masters degree of Information Technology at Zagreb University of Applied Sciences.
-- :book: Learning Full-Stack Development and improving skills in Spring boot.
+- :book: Learning Full-Stack Development and improving my skills with every new ticket and tasks.

 ---